codeIntrovert/90daysOfDSA/README.md

-This means that there would be very few updates to the repository during this week, as I learn new concepts of DSA (i.e., Binary Trees, Linked Lists, etc.) and prepare for the series.
+This means that there would be very few updates to the repository during this week, as I learn new concepts of DSA (i.e Binary Trees, Linked Lists and more.) and prepare for the series.

 We will be back with a bang soon! 💥